Updated: July 25, 2018

 Why the Checkoff Cares

 Fungicide resistance costs soybean farmers time and money and impacts their profitability.
-USB encourages farmers to adopt best management practices, with emphasis on pest management, to enhance the overall sustainability of the U.S. soy crop and to avoid potential increased regulations.
+USB encourages farmers to adopt best management practices, with emphasis on pest management, to enhance the overall sustainability of the U.S. soy crop and to avoid potential increase in regulations.

 - The soy checkoff played a leading role in establishing the Take Action program, an industry-wide partnership to help farmers manage pest resistance.